bigalnz/test_fft/README.md

 # Kiwi Tracker

-A volunteer/non-profit philanthropic python project to log to standard console the BPM of a Chick Timer (CT) for Kiwi.
+A volunteer/non-profit philanthropic python project to log to standard console and database the BPM of a Chick Timer (CT) for Kiwi.

 ## Hardware